MaxGalindo150/deeprl/docs/source/index.rst

 For detailed information on the modules, classes, and functions available in DeepRL, see the API Reference.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: API Modules:
-   :hidden:

-   api/agents
-   api/environments
-   api/policies
+   api/agents/index
+   api/environments/index
+   api/policies/index

 Module Index
 ============